Looking for a quick and easy way to shine in every conversation? Learn this travel jargon and you'll sound travel-savvy in no time!

 You're Definitely Getting Travel-Savvy

-6. EU Regulation 261/2004 – Flight delay compensation regulation, outlining common rules to be applied in cases of long delays, cancelations or denied boarding.
+6. EU Regulation 261/2004 – Flight delay compensation regulation, outlining common rules to be applied in cases of long delays and cancelations.
 It is also the legislation, which is used by ClaimCompass’ legal team in securing compensation.
 If you ever had a delayed or canceled flight, we can help.

 7. Gastro-tourism – Basically, traveling for the food.
 Sure, that could include Instagramming your food as well.
 We have referenced some of our favorite travel and food blogs, if you want to get a clearer idea.